-All of DePaul’s group homes are staffed around the clock, 24 hours a day.
+DePaul’s group home is staffed around the clock, 24 hours a day.
 Our residential mentors work to nurture the individual growth of each resident, assisting them in independent living skills such as personal care, shopping, cooking, and accessing community resources.
 Residents also have the opportunity to participate in activities—including work, school, vocational training, day support, volunteer projects, and recreation—but are not required to do so.
 When off the property, residents receive supervision at all times.
-DePaul also offers 24-hour emergency coverage for all our group homes.
+DePaul also offers 24-hour emergency coverage for our group home.

 Family involvement is highly encouraged; residents’ family members are welcome to visit or take their loved one for an outing, a day, or a family vacation.

-DePaul currently operates two group homes located in Amherst and Waynesboro.
+DePaul currently operates one group home located in Waynesboro.